Cross-Gender Communication in Cyberspace

 talk" stage with a more forceful, active voice (Lakoff, 1975).
 More

-recently, Deborah Tannen, in You Just Don't Understand: Women and Men in
+recently, Deborah Tannen, in You Just Don't Understand: Women and Men

-Conversation, finds that the cross-gender communications gap is as vast as
+Conversation, finds that the cross-gender communications gap is as vast

 any cross-cultural communication gap.
 Simply put, women and men don't